 - Less direct control.

 I think if used wisely, these cloud computer resellers can offer a great alternative to existing cloud solutions.
-This is especially true for people and organisations lacking experience with a big cloud provider like AWS and unwilling to learn about them.
-However you need to keep a careful eye on your overall costs when using these services as they usually add another layer of complexity and consequently another layer of costs and billing.
+This is especially true for people and organizations lacking experience with a big cloud provider like AWS and unwilling to learn about them.
+However, you need to keep a careful eye on your overall costs when using these services as they usually add another layer of complexity and consequently another layer of costs and billing.

 * Some resellers allow you to share in their hard-earned expertise in security matters.
 Some will have none to share.
 Do your research.